 Pupils from Fareham schools have taken part in a debating competition organised by local MP Suella Braverman.
 Six local schools were invited to gather at Fareham College where Year Eight pupils debated a range of topical issues.

-Judging this year’s competition was Suella Braverman, the Editor of the Portsmouth News Mark Waldron, Mayor of Fareham Susan Bayford and Deputy Principal of Fareham College Andrew Kaye.
+Judging this year’s competition was Suella Braverman, the Editor of the Portsmouth News Mark Waldron, Mayor of Fareham Susan Bayford and Principal of Fareham College Andrew Kaye.

 The pupils debated a range of issues including whether tuition fees should be abolished, the effects of video gaming and whether everyone should become a vegetarian.
 One team would argue in favour of a proposition and another team from a different school would oppose it.